 - They can donate the items to charity, but that doesn’t always make sense logistically.
 Somebody has to deliver it, or somebody has to pick it up.

-- Or, they can just throw the items away, which for a business is not a sustainable solution.
+- They can just throw the items away, which, for a business, is not a sustainable solution.

 Managing seasonal inventory, then, requires accurate demand forecasting, since large amounts of inventory can become obsolete.
 Also, holding costs can build up if inventory is not sold as anticipated.

 The opposite situation, stockouts, is also a problem.
 Stockouts occur when a product is no longer available for purchase because it has sold out.
-They cost retailers over $1 trillion each year.
+They cost North American retailers more than $300 billion each year.

 Companies using seasonal inventory build up stock during periods of low demand and store it for periods of high demand.
 If future demand exceeds the amount of product stockpiled, you can easily run out of stock.